 Priests are characters who have gained an inkling of understanding of the immortal cosmic powers that they serve, and can beg for the intercession of those beings in the real world as a miracle.
 The Rituals that they perform are the methods that they believe are most likely to successfully beg for this intercession.
 Priests do not believe that any effects of their rites come from their own power or abilities – rather through the faith and belief that they hold within and express without, they hope to please and communicate their hopes to a being infinitely more mighty than they, and can be grateful of it if they believe it has succeeded.

 Priests may learn Rituals from the gospels and other books or stories of faith from their religion.
 Some religions, such as the Church of Mankind, divide their priesthoods into many orders, and the rites of those orders are only practiced by members of those groups.
 A character must be a Priest of the required group and learn the Ritual for 1 Experience Point before they can perform it.
-Sacred Rituals are special, rare rituals that may only be learned by spending 1 Priest Achievement.
+However, some religions have holy texts which can be Referenced with Academics 2 in order to perform them directly from the text.
+Sacred Rituals are special, rare rituals that may only be learned and used by spending 1 Priest Achievement.

 Rituals involve precise instructions that must be performed word for word in order for the desired effect to occur.
 If any deviation is made from the instructions, even for a moment, the Ritual fails.
 For instance, if a Ritual calls for six candles to be lit in a specific order, and the Priest has only five candles, the Ritual cannot succeed.
 Some Rituals may have consequences for failing if attempted.